eruption-project/eruption/README.md

 Eruption 0.1.9 introduced the file `/usr/share/eruption/scripts/lib/macros/user-macros.lua`.
 You may use it to implement your own macros.

+Eruption 0.1.10 introduced _experimental_ mouse support.
+The mouse support is roughly implemented in the same way as the previously mentioned keyboard support, by adding a "virtual mouse" device to the system that injects events as needed.
+The "real hardware" mouse will be grabbed exclusively on startup of the daemon.
+This allows Eruption to filter out mouse events, so they won't be reported to the system twice.

 ## Available Plugins <a name="plugins"></a>